bostontrader/bookwerx-core-rust/README.md

 The first part of integration testing is to crank up **bookwerx-core-rust** and study the presence or absence of suitable command line args and environment variables.

 **bookwerx-core-rust** uses the 3rd party crate 'clap' in order to manage the CLI.
 We won't bother to test its functionality.
 So for example we won't test that --help produces a help screen, we will always use the --long-form of an option and won't test that the -s(short form) also works, nor will we test that --not-a-real-option produces a suitable error message.

+When **bookwerx-core-rust** is executed, it must have access to a MySQL server, even during integration testing.
+Please examine .travis.yml to see how we easily we use docker to install and run a MariaDB image that we can subsequently use for testing.

+The testing must therefore have _some_ connection string.  .travis.yml hardwires some of this and the integration tests will also hardwire suitable values to be compatible.
+Given this hardwiring, we must therefore be careful to keep these things in sync.
+I don't like this hardwiring, but it's not obvious to me how we can DRY this.
+IMHO, tolerating this nuisance is simply the best choice.

 That said, test...